Song You Need to Know: Joeboy, 'Better Thing'

-There are several of sticky moments on Joeboy’s debut album, Somewhere Between Beauty & Magic, but maybe none as rich as “Better Thing.”
-The track is basically just a guitar loop — a meandering riff that seems to tie itself in a fancy knot — and a gliding beat that could be tapped out on a table.
+There are several sticky moments on Joeboy’s debut album, Somewhere Between Beauty & Magic, but maybe none as rich as “Better Thing.”
+The track contains little besides a guitar loop — a meandering riff that seems to tie itself in a fancy knot — and a gliding beat that could be tapped out on a table.
 During the verses, Joeboy sings conversationally, matching the easy sway of the percussion.
 But he scoots through the chorus at what seems like quadruple time, cramming extra words up against the beat.
-Joeboy teased reverent, wordless harmonies to open the track, and these return during the hook as well, so the unvarnished track suddenly feels intoxicated with melody.
+Joeboy teases reverent, wordless harmonies to open the song, and these return during the hook as well, so the unvarnished track suddenly feels intoxicated with melody.

 Somewhere Between Beauty & Magic came out Friday through emPawa Africa.